CS133-DataVisualization/term-project-group-13/README.md

 A full classification report (precision, recall, F1-score, support) for the best model.

-These outputs are discussed and interpreted in the written report in report/CS133_Term_Project_Report.pdf.
+These outputs are discussed and interpreted in the written report in the report pdf.